Housing Agreement 2012-13Version 1.13

 Community living requires that residents cooperate with us in the care and maintenance of the Premises.
 You will not remove our property (including furniture) or make any changes or alterations to the Premises, including, but not limited, to painting and/or wallpapering.
 You will not make or attempt to make any repairs, but will, instead, immediately notify the Residence Life Office of any defects or dangerous conditions in and about the Premises of which you become aware and a maintenance request will be submitted online for you, if necessary.
 In the event repairs are necessitated by your actions and/or your guests, a charge for such repairs will be added to your student account.
 Your obligation to pay for repairs will survive upon termination of this Agreement.
 We shall not be liable for any inconvenience, discomfort, and disruption of utility service or interference with your use of the Premises caused by the making of repairs, alterations or improvements to the Premises.

 a.
 Smoke detectors - You must not disconnect or intentionally damage a smoke detector or remove the battery without immediately replacing it with a working one.
 If you do not comply with this, you may be subject to damages, civil penalties and attorneys' fees under Section 92.2611 of the Texas Property Code.
 Tampering with any fire safety equipment, including but not limited to smoke detectors, may subject you to a fine to be charged to your student account, as well as additional HBU discipline process sanctions.
 AFTER YOU MOVE IN, YOU ALONE ARE RESPONSIBLE FOR KEEPING THE SMOKE DETECTOR IN WORKING ORDER.
 WE ARE NOT.
-Please report any issues regarding your smoke detector to a Residence Life staff member and ask him/her to submit a maintenance request for you, if necessary.

 b.
-Pests - We treat all areas for pests when necessary.
+Pests - We treat all living areas for pests when necessary.
 You cannot refuse extermination unless a written medical excuse is on file with the office.

 c.
 Carpet -